Mikejo5000/vsts-docs-pr/docs/report/dashboards/widget-catalog.md

 ##&nbsp;&nbsp;&nbsp;Extensibility

 Using the REST API service, you can [create a dashboard widget](../../extend/develop/add-dashboard-widget.md).
-To learn more about the REST APIs for dashboards and widgets, see [Dashboards](https://www.visualstudio.com/docs/integrate/api/dashboard/dashboards).
+To learn more about the REST APIs for dashboards and widgets, see [Dashboards (API)](https://docs.microsoft.com/en-us/rest/api/vsts/dashboard/dashboards).